xingdi-eric-yuan/imrc_public/README.md

 * Download NewsQA dataset and run their script to split and tokenize it.

 ## To Play
-We provide a simple interactive demo, one can feel what an interactive MRC data looks like.
+We provide a simple interactive demo, one can feel what interactive MRC looks like.

 ```
 python play.py